Duration – 10 Days

 There is also a café here where they serve snacks and tea.

 Camp overnight near the lake, in (Spangmik or Lukung).
-You will be able to find many camping areas, along the entire stretch of the lake.
+You will be able to find many camping areas, along with the entire stretch of the lake.
 So accommodation is not a problem here during the season.
 However, these camps are only for the months of June – September.
 If you are visiting Pangong in any other month and still want to camp, carry your tents here.

 Day 6 – Pangong Tso to Leh